gooddata/gooddata-python-sdk/gooddata-afm-client/docs/HeaderGroup.md

 # HeaderGroup

 Contains the information specific for a group of headers.
-These groups correlate to attributes and measure groups.
+These groups correlate to attributes and metric groups.

 ## Properties
 Name | Type | Description | Notes